oracle-quickstart/oci-palo-alto-networks/drg-nlb-use-case/README.md

 ## Palo Alto Networks Firewall Configuration

-This section will include necessary configuration which you need to configure to support HA (active/passive) use-case.
+This section will include necessary configuration which you need to configure to support active/active use-case.

 Once you deploy the infrastructure either using Oracle Resource Manager or Terraform CLI.
 We have to upload configuration on Palo Alto Networks VM series Firewall.

 > This section will be automated as Palo Alto Networks personal add bootstrap configuration using either user-data or bucket.
-You can follow  [Config Directory](./config-ha) directory for the time being to support routes, policies, interfaces, HA config.
+You can follow  [Config Directory](./config-ha) directory for the time being to support routes, policies, interfaces config.
+Make sure that you update below values in xml file before you proceed to load the configuration on Firewall.

 Before you proceed to next section, you should setup a admin password through CLI (Instrcutions are printed after a successful run of this code) using below commands: